jonathanfspencer/vintage-computing/performa638cd.md

 # Apple Performa 638CD
 Luckily, this one worked perfectly when I got it.
 It had the [standard specs from EveryMac](https://everymac.com/systems/apple/mac_performa/specs/mac_performa_638cd.html), but I have, so far, upgraded to 36 MB RAM and replaced the hard drive with an 8 GB CompactFlash.

+## Replacing the Hard Drive
+The Performa 638CD shipped with an Apple-branded 350 MB 3.5" IDE hard drive.
+Mine works (and sounds) great, but I did not want to push my luck.
+It is also a bit slow, so I decided to replace it with an 8 GB CompactFlash using a CF->IDE adapter.
+The Performa/Quadra/Centris 630 family was the first to use IDE drives, which were cheaper than SCSI, which makes changing it out nowadays much more convenient.
+The problem is that the drive formatting program that ships with System 7.1 only works with Apple hard drives.
+Macintosh Garden has [a patched version](https://macintoshgarden.org/apps/apple-hd-sc-setup-753-patch) that will allegedly work with other drives, but I did not have a good way to get that onto my system.

+I tried a few things that did not work to create an HFS partition on the CF card.
+First, I plugged my USB CF reader into a fairly recent MacBook Pro running Mac OS 10.15 and ran the Disk Utility.
+This is how I learned that HFS+ and HFS are not the same thing.
+Do not bother trying this approach.
+It is possible that a similar approach could work in a PowerPC G3 running OS 8, but I did not have one sitting around to try.
+What finally worked for me was installing `hfsutils` on an Ubuntu 20.04 computer and using `gparted` to create HFS partitions on my CompactFlash card.
+After that, I was able to boot off the System 7 CD-ROM and install System 7 with no problems.

 ## Adding Applications
 Trying to get additional software on the thing is a bit of a challenge.
 I do not have any other Apple devices with floppy drives.
 The only machine I _do_ have with a floppy drive is my [PII 350 running Windows 2000](e4200.md), which does not exactly know how to write HFS formatted floppies.
 Even getting software onto that is a bit of pain, but at least I can transfer things to it with a USB flash drive.
 Not so with the Performa.